 As I mentioned on Monday, I’m in deep with my daughter’s bedroom makeover.
 After days of priming and taping, painting and installing molding, I needed a quick fix in my sewing room.
 And what do I make when I have just a few minutes to sew something?
 More pillows!
 Plus…every bedroom makeover needs new throw pillows.
-Today, I’m sharing a free heart applique template and how-to over at I Heart Naptime.
-In addition to adding a cheery applique, another way to up the professional finish is to add piping to a pillow cover.
+In addition to adding a cheery heart applique, another way to up the professional finish is to add piping to a pillow cover.

 Adding piping to a project requires just one extra step and a little extra care when you’re sewing together your pillow cover.

 Prepare the pillow cover pieces in the size you wish to make – mine is 16″ x 16″.
-(Find a full tutorial for sewing a pillow cover here.)
+(Learn how to make a pillow cover here.)

 Pin the piping around the perimeter of the pillow.
 At the start and stop of the piping, overlap the ends and allow them to hang over about 1-2″.

 Fit your sewing machine with the zipper foot and place your pillow cover under the foot.
 Use a longer stitch length to baste the piping in place around the pillow cover, stitching close to the edge of the piping.